AgentEnder/encapsulated-dotnet-repo/README.md

-# Encapsulated Nx w/ .NET and C#
+# Nx w/ .NET and C# under `.nx`

 Hello!
-This repo is a demo of encapsulated Nx, a new feature in v15.8.
-For more information on the feature, see: https://nx.dev/more-concepts/encapsulated-nx-and-the-wrapper
+This repo is a demo of Nx, installed under the `.nx` directory.
+For more information on the feature, see: https://nx.dev/more-concepts/nx-and-the-wrapper

-## How's it work?

-"Encapsulated Nx" is a way of installing Nx without using node or npm directly.
-Under the hood, Nx looks at the installation property in `nx.json` and synchronizes .nx/installation based off of the versions provided.
-The driving mechanism is still npm and node, but you don't have to directly interact with it.

 ## Running Commands